vipinmp5/HousingAnyWhereTest/README.md

 # HousingAnyWhereTest

-## Following are the commands to run the same
+## Following are the commands to intall and run the same

 ```bash
 npm intall cypress